Eviction Protections and Notice Periods in Qatar

 • At the end of the lease, the landlord must give written notice if they do not wish to renew.

-• The landlord can seek eviction if they need the property for personal use, demolition, or major renovation, but must prove this to the court.
+• The landlord can seek eviction if they need the property for personal use, demolition, or major renovation, but must prove this to the committee or court.

-• Eviction orders can only be enforced through the courts — a landlord cannot physically remove you.
+• Eviction orders can only be enforced through the courts — a landlord cannot physically remove you or change the locks.

 • If evicted for the landlord's personal use, the property cannot be re-rented to someone else for at least 3 years.